jing1tian/franky/README.md

 Note that when exceptions occur during the asynchronous execution of a motion, they will not be thrown immediately.
 Instead, the control thread stores the exception and terminates.
-The next time `Robot.join_motion` or `Robot.move` are called, they will throw the stored exception in the main thread.
+The next time `Robot.join_motion` or `Robot.move` is called, they will throw the stored exception in the main thread.
 Hence, after an asynchronous motion has finished, make sure to call `Robot.join_motion` to ensure being notified of any exceptions that occurred during the motion.

 ### <a id="gripper" /> 👌  Gripper

 In the `franky::Gripper` class, the default gripper force and gripper speed can be set.
-Then, additionally to the libfranka commands, the following helper methods can be used:
+Then, in addition to the libfranka commands, the following helper methods can be used:

 ```c++
 #include <franky.hpp>